Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Relative Phase Effect

 In the presence of buffer gas, collisional mixing quickly depolarizes electron spins in the excited state, leading to an equal probability of decaying into either ground-state hyperfine manifold \cite{Seltzer2008DevelopmentsIA}.
-However, these collisions are `sudden' with respect to the nuclear spins such that the atoms preserve their nuclear spin upon deexcitation \cite{appelt1998theory}.
+However, these collisions are sudden with respect to the nuclear spins such that the atoms preserve their nuclear spin upon deexcitation \cite{appelt1998theory}.
 Therefore, the atoms do not have equal probability of decaying into each hyperfine sublevel but are restricted to the sublevels that preserve the nuclear angular momentum.
-After an interval of optical pumping, a majority of the population lies in the F~=~2 manifold, biased towards the positive m$_F$ sublevels which carry positive nuclear angular momentum.
-After these atoms are excited, half of them decay into the F~=~1 manifold, mainly repopulating the $|1, 1\rangle$ and $|1, 0\rangle$ states, flipping the direction of the average F~=~1 spin.
-Combined with the precession caused by the magnetic field, the repopulation effect causes the F~=~1 spin vectors to rotate more during optical pumping than the F~=~2 spin vectors such that the F~=~1 and F~=~2 spins reach a steady state nearly parallel to each other [Fig.~\ref{fig:AllSpinsvsTime}(c)].
+After an interval of optical pumping, a majority of the population lies in the $F=2$ manifold, biased towards the positive $m_F$ sublevels which carry positive nuclear angular momentum.
+After these atoms are excited, half of them decay into the $F=1$ manifold, mainly repopulating the $|1, 1\rangle_z$ and $|1, 0\rangle_z$ states, flipping the direction of the average $F=1$ spin.
+Combined with the precession caused by the magnetic field, the repopulation effect causes the $F=1$ spin vectors to rotate more during optical pumping than the $F=2$ spin vectors such that the $F=1$ and $F=2$ spins reach a steady state nearly parallel to each other (Fig.~\ref{fig:AllSpinsvsTime}(c)).

 As shown in Fig.~\ref{fig:AtomicSpinsvsRp}, a higher pumping rate results in the steady-state total atomic spins approaching closer to alignment with the pumping axis.
-The probe laser, aligned with the $\hat{z}$-direction, exclusively detects the z-component of atomic spins.
-Since the Faraday rotation operator is proportional to $-m_F$ in the F~=~1 manifold (Eq.~\ref{eq: FR}), we illustrate the effect of Faraday rotation by multiplying the z-component of the F~=~1 atomic spin by -1 (green vector).
-The angle between the F~=~2 atomic spin vector (red) and the F~=~1 atomic spin vector as seen by the probe laser (green) matches the relative phase extracted from the density matrix.
+The probe laser, aligned with the $\hat{z}$ direction, exclusively detects the $z$ component of atomic spins.
+Since the Faraday rotation operator is proportional to $-m_F$ in the $F=1$ manifold [Eq.~(\ref{eq: FR})], we illustrate the effect of Faraday rotation by multiplying the $z$ component of the $F=1$ atomic spin by $-1$ (green vector).
+The angle between the $F=2$ atomic spin vector (red) and the $F=1$ atomic spin vector as seen by the probe laser (green) matches the relative phase extracted from the density matrix.